Ibrahim-Iradukunda/DSA_SparseMatrix/README.md

 **Features**

-**✅ Reads sparse matrices from a file✅ Performs addition, subtraction, and multiplication✅ Handles incorrect formatting with exceptions✅ Saves results to output files**
+**✅ Reads sparse matrices from a file
+  ✅ Performs addition, subtraction, and multiplication ✅ Handles incorrect formatting with exceptions
+  ✅ Saves results to output files**

 **Notes**